Flame442/FlameCogs/README.md

 This command is only usable by the guild owner and bot owner.
 This value is server specific.

+**`[p]monopolyset auction [value]`**
+Set if properties should be auctioned when passed on.
+Defaults to `False`.
+This command is only usable by the guild owner and bot owner.
+This value is server specific.

 # Planned changes

 **[Monopoly]** Add config for various house rules (auctions, free parking, landing on go, etc)